 Dogma has always been a curious phenomenon to me.
 In the horse world, people often get dogmatic, from the “best” way to feed a horse, to the “proper” way to ride, shoe, groom, etc., etc. Dogma is usually expressed in terms of things that someone should always – or never – do, and it’s often at odds with what’s known, often dramatically so.

-Let’s talk about something you should probably never do: jumping out of an airplane from 20,000 feet without a parachute.
+Let’s talk about something you should probably never do: jump out of an airplane from 20,000 feet without a parachute.
 It’s not a good idea, in terms of one’s longevity.
 There are a lot of reasons for this but in its simplest terms, the risk is just too great.

 - “Don’t use bute.
 You’ll destroy the horse’s stomach.
 Or his kidneys.
 Or both.”